Debt Consolidation and Impact to Your Credit Score – 2022

 Debt Management Plans (DMPs) are informal debt solutions that do not appear on your credit report.
 Therefore, using one as a way to consolidate your debts is not going to have a negative effect on your credit score.

 However, some people don’t organise DMPs themselves and choose to have them arranged through debt charities and debt management companies.
 The former is usually free while the latter is part of personal financial services that comes at a cost, typically included within your one monthly payment.

 But as part of any agreement with a debt management company or equivalent provider, they could ask you to close other forms of credit you have while the debt solution is in place.
 For example, you may have a credit card that you haven’t really used and is not going to be included in the DMP, and they could ask this credit card to be closed.

 They ask this because they have a degree of responsibility that you keep to repayments, and without other possible avenues to debt this provides them with more assurances.
 When you close any other credit you increase your credit utilization ratio.
 This is the ratio of available credit you have with how much you’re using.

-But when your credit utilization ratio increases, so can your credit score!
+But when your credit utilization ratio increases, your credit score decreases!

 Can debt consolidation help my credit score?

 Earlier we said that debt consolidation doesn’t really instantly decide if it will benefit or harm credit scores.
 It’s what happens after that counts and how the individual continues to handle their money.